Arrivals & Departures

-Arrivals & Departures is the third studio album by Canadian post-hardcore band Silverstein.
-It was released on July 2, 2007, on Victory.
+Arrivals & Departures is the third studio album by the Canadian post-hardcore band Silverstein.
+It was released on July 2, 2007, on Victory Records.
 Silverstein promoted the album with music videos for the tracks "If You Could See Into My Soul" and "Still Dreaming".

 Background and recording

 Following touring the U.S. on The Never Shave Again tour in November 2006, Silverstein announced they planned to work on a new album in 2007.
 Throughout the winter, the band spent time writing songs.

 The band began recording Arrivals & Departures with producer Mark Trombino in March 2007.
 Guitarist Josh Bradford said Trombino's production style went well with the band's vision.
 The album was influenced by Alexisonfire's Crisis (2006).
 Rob Sayce of Rock Sound said the band followed Alexisonfire lead and moved away from their roots "in search of a more focused approach".
 As a result, the album alienated some of the band's fans.